Chetnik attack on the Užice Republic: Mihailović's offer to the Germans

-From within Užice itself, the fifth column was supposed to initiate the attack, namely the town’s Chetnik detachment under the command of Gendarmerie Lieutenant Colonel Stanjaković, which had been preparing for the task for a long time and in secret.

-The main offensives were to be carried out primarily from the Požega and Kosjerić directions.
-Certain companies were assigned to capture the leather factory, the ammunition depot, the railway station, and the textile factory, while the Požega Chetnik Detachment was entrusted with the main task of seizing the Partisan arms factory in Krčagovo and strategically important buildings such as the National Bank, the Teacher Training School, and the gymnasium, where Partisans were located.
-The strongest formation was the Požega grouping, under the command of three captains: Marković, Ignjatović, and Glišić.

-Mihailović also foresaw two more groups of 2,000 Chetniks each as reserves for the attack on Užice.
-One was the group of Captain Dragoslav Račić, which had until then been deployed on the Šabac–Valjevo line, and the other was the group of Neško Nedić from the Valjevo area.

-The Chetnik attack was scheduled for 1 November 1941 at 3:00 a.m.

 Execution of Milan Blagojević

 Milan Blagojević Španac, Partisan commander killed on the eve of the attack on Užice.

 On the eve of the planned attack on Užice, the Chetniks of Captain Vučko Ignjatović treacherously murdered Milan Blagojević, a Spanish fighter and commander of the First Šumadija Partisan Detachment.
 On the night of 28 October–29 October 1941, while returning from Užice to Šumadija, Požega Chetniks forcibly pulled him from a train at the railway station in Požega, captured him, and after three days of torture killed him in the village of Glumač.

 Mihailović's declaration of intent

 Colonel Mihailović announced his plan to confront the Partisans to all involved actors, including the Yugoslav government, the British mission, and the German command.
 In a radio dispatch to the President of the Yugoslav government-in-exile, Dušan Simović, dated 28 October 1941, Draža Mihailović announced the imminent attack on Užice, stating his motives:

-I have reconciled with the Communists.
-Peace cannot last long, because they will not cede Čačak and Užice to us.
-The arms factory in Užice is of immense importance for our detachments.
-I fear that we will have to seize this location by force as soon as possible.
-The Communist movement must not be allowed to grow stronger."